3270 Extended Data Stream

 LA

-R1,INBUFLEN Get requested length.
+R1,INBUFLEN Get requested

 SH

-R1,IOBCSW+5 Less residual count for
+R1,IOBCSW+5 Less residual

 actual length.